Boogie-woogie: Derivative forms

 The boogie-woogie fad lasted from the late 1930s into the early 1950s, and made a major contribution to the development of jump blues and ultimately to rock and roll, epitomized by Fats Domino, Little Richard and Jerry Lee Lewis.
 Louis Jordan is a famous jump blues musician.
 Boogie-woogie is still to be heard in clubs and on records throughout Europe and North America.
 Big Joe Duskin displayed on his 1979 album, Cincinnati Stomp, a command of piano blues and boogie-woogie, which he had absorbed at first hand in the 1940s from Albert Ammons and Pete Johnson.

 The trickle of what was initially called hillbilly boogie, or Okie boogie (later to be renamed country boogie), became a flood beginning around late 1945.
 One notable country boogie song from this period was the Delmore Brothers' "Freight Train Boogie".
 More representative examples can be found in some of the songs of Western swing pioneer Bob Wills.
 The hillbilly boogie period lasted into the 1950s, the last recordings of this era were made by Tennessee Ernie Ford with Cliffie Stone and his orchestra with the guitar duo Jimmy Bryant and Speedy West.
 Bill Haley and the Saddlemen recorded "Sundown Boogie" in 1952, which once again featured the guitar playing the boogie-woogie rhythm.

 Boogie-woogie continued in country music through the end of the 20th century.
-The Charlie Daniels Band (whose earlier tune "The South's Gonna Do It Again" uses boogie-woogie influences) released "Boogie Woogie Fiddle Country Blues" in 1988, and three years later in 1991 Brooks & Dunn had a huge hit with "Boot Scootin' Boogie".
+The Charlie Daniels Band (whose earlier tune "The South's Gonna Do It Again" uses boogie-woogie influences) released "Boogie Woogie Fiddle Country Blues" in 1988, and three years later in 1991 Brooks & Dunn had a hit with "Boot Scootin' Boogie".
 In addition, some tradition-minded country artists, such as Asleep at the Wheel, Merle Haggard, and George Strait, incorporated boogie-woogie in their recordings.

 In the many styles of blues, especially Chicago blues and (more recently) West Coast blues, some pianists and guitarists were influenced by, and employed, the traditional boogie-woogie styles.
 Some of the earliest and most influential were Big Maceo Merriweather and Sunnyland Slim.
-Otis Spann and Pinetop Perkins, two of the best-known blues pianists, are heavily boogie-woogie influenced, with the latter taking both his name and signature tune from Pinetop Smith.
+Otis Spann and Pinetop Perkins, two of the best-known blues pianists, are boogie-woogie influenced, with the latter taking both his name and signature tune from Pinetop Smith.

-In Western classical music, the composer Conlon Nancarrow was also deeply influenced by boogie-woogie, as many of his early works for player piano demonstrate.
+In Western classical music, the composer Conlon Nancarrow was also influenced by boogie-woogie, as many of his early works for player piano demonstrate.
 "A Wonderful Time Up There" is a boogie-woogie gospel song.
-In 1943, Morton Gould composed Boogie-Woogie Etude for classical pianist José Iturbi, who premiered and recorded it that year.
-Povel Ramel's first hit in 1944 was Johanssons boogie-woogie-vals where he mixed boogie-woogie with waltz.
-21st-century commentators have also noted the characteristics of boogie-woogie in the third variation of the second movement of Ludwig van Beethoven's Piano Sonata No. 32, written between 1821 and 1822.
+In 1943, Morton Gould composed "Boogie-Woogie Etude" for classical pianist José Iturbi, who premiered and recorded it that year.
+Povel Ramel's first hit in 1944 was "Johanssons boogie-woogie-vals" where he mixed boogie-woogie with waltz.
+Twenty-first-century commentators have also noted the characteristics of boogie-woogie in the third variation of the second movement of Ludwig van Beethoven's Piano Sonata No. 32, written between 1821 and 1822—60 years prior to creation of the genre.